becm/live-tools/README.md

-# Live System helpers
+# LiveSystem helpers

-Scripts and configs to allow creation and use of live system.
+Scripts and configs to allow creation and use of non-persistent Ubuntu system.

-## Creation Script
+## Creation script
 Shell functions in `mklive.sh` are used to create a squashfs image and prepare USB media for live system booting.

 To show available operations call script without arguments.

-### Image Creation
+### Image creation
 The `create` operation builds a squashfs image (`filesystem.squashfs`) and additional package info from a system root directory.